-- 1. Decides to adopt, in accordance with article 5, paragraph 2, of the Rome Statute of the International Criminal Court (hereinafter: "the Statute") the amendments to the Statute contained in annex I of the present resolution, which are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph 5; and notes that any State Party may lodge a declaration referred to in article 15 bis prior to ratification or acceptance; - 2.
+- 1. Decides to adopt the amendments to the Rome Statute of the International Criminal Court (hereinafter: "the Statute") contained in annex I of the present resolution, which are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph 5; - 2.
 Also decides to adopt the amendments to the Elements of Crimes contained in annex II of the present resolution; - 3.
-Also decides to adopt the understandings regarding the interpretation of the above-mentioned amendments contained in annex III of the present resolution; - 4.
-Further decides to review the amendments on the crime of aggression seven years after the beginning of the Court's exercise of jurisdiction; - 5.
+Further decides to adopt the understandings regarding the interpretation of the abovementioned amendments contained in annex III of the present resolution; - 4.
 Calls upon all States Parties to ratify or accept the amendments contained in annex I.